Sri Lanka - Flavours of CeylonIncludes:

 Then take a city tour of Nuwara Eliya.
 This charming town is often referred to as ‘Little England’.
 It is known for its cool climate and stunning scenery, including lush green hills, waterfalls and tea plantations.
 In the evening, enjoy a Street Cart food experience.
 Accommodation thegrandhotelnuwaraeliya.com/ |

-The train ride from Nanu Oya to Ella is a picturesque journey through the lush green hills and tea plantations of Sri Lanka's beautiful countryside.
+Day 9 - Train Ride to Ella, Nine Arches BridgeThe train ride from Nanu Oya to Ella is a picturesque journey through the lush green hills and tea plantations of Sri Lanka's beautiful countryside.
 Overall, the train ride from Nanu Oya to Ella offers a memorable experience, allowing you to immerse yourself in the scenic beauty of Sri Lanka's hill country.
 Enjoy the journey and make the most of your time in Ella.
-Lunch with a breathtaking view at EKHO Ella.
-Take a tuk-tuk ride to the 9-arches bridge and if you’re lucky, witness the train go past (an image of a lifetime).
-On completion proceed to Wellawaya.
-Accommodation www.jetwinghotels.com/jetwingkaduruketha/ |

 Day 10 - Leisure, Cookery Class. |

-At Jetwing Kaduruketha, experiences are aplenty.
-From the traditional farmlands of our home to the picturesque regions of our island beyond, Wellawaya is a forgotten gateway to a world of Sri Lankan adventures that range from chasing waterfalls, discovering archaeological sites, hiking, trekking, roaming around on wildlife safaris, and more.
-Amidst the serene environment that surrounds our home of Sri Lankan hospitality, indulge in agro-luxury with organic gardening at our farm, or witness the celebrations of paddy farming and harvesting festivals of the local Maha and Yala seasons, where the first harvest of rice is offered to deities in a traditional ceremony known as ‘Dewa Danaya’.
-For further exploration, we also offer village walks, a tree trail, and nocturnal wildlife trail as outdoor excursions, along with a dedicated bird watching experience that allows you to spot over 120 species of birds within the resident environment of Jetwing Kaduruketha.
-In the afternoon, your third cooking experience includes picking your own vegetables from the hotel garden. |
+Amidst the serene environment that surrounds Jetwing Kaduruketha, indulge in agro-luxury with organic gardening at our farm, or witness the celebrations of paddy farming and harvesting festivals of the local Maha and Yala seasons, where the first harvest of rice is offered to deities in a traditional ceremony known as ‘Dewa Danaya’.
+For further exploration, we also offer village walks, a tree trail, and nocturnal wildlife trail as outdoor excursions, along with a dedicated bird watching experience that allows you to spot over 120 species of birds.
+In the afternoon, your third cooking experience includes picking your own vegetables from the hotel garden.
+Accommodation Jetwing Kaduruketha, Wellawaya |

 Day 11- Eco Lodge Glamping, Yala Wildlife Safari

-Welcome cocktails at the Flameback Eco Lodge, you will also have the option of a complementary foot massage at Osu Spa.
 Unravel your senses to the most spectacular eco lodges embossed in a lush eco garden in Weerawila; nestled amidst the gleeful chirps of endemic bird species, the immaculate waters of the bordering lake will miraculously freshen your spirits.
 Our luxury tented lodges offer a legacy of rejuvenation.
 Enjoy the delectable organic cuisine sourced from local communities, while being part of our eco-friendly glamping escapade conserving mother earth.
-In the late afternoon, depart the hotel for an evening safari at Yala National Park.
-Accommodation www.flamebackecolodge.com, Weerawila |
+This afternoon we depart for an evening safari at Yala National Park, renowned for its diverse ecosystem and home to a wide variety of animal species.
+During the safari, you will embark on a thrilling adventure through the park, accompanied by experienced guides and drivers who are knowledgeable about the park's flora and fauna. |

 Day 12 - Birdwatching, Cookery Class, Palmyra Palm Weaving